POLITICAL PHILOSOPHY - A PRIMER

 This extract also includes Quote 6 about legitimate authority, and Rousseau adds that our own freedom is so essential to us that if we give it up (permanently, I presume he means) we lose our “nature and rights”).

-The rest of the statement concerning the origins of society is pretty uncontroversial: however, the emphasis is not on individual security and survival, but on “the human species”… The origins for Rousseau lie in collective action, especially for survival.
+The rest of the statement concerning the origins of society is pretty uncontroversial; however, note that the emphasis is not on individual security and survival, but on “the human species”… The origins for Rousseau lie in collective action, especially for survival.

 Quote 10 sets out the terms of the social contract, and describes exactly what Rousseau meant by the term.
 And it is here that we can see why some oppose Rousseau so strongly.